Lao Food

 Contrary to popular belief, Lao Cuisine is not the same as Thai Cuisine.
-Lao Food has its own signatures and deserve recognitions for creativity and genuinity.
+Lao Food has its own signatures and deserve recognition for creativity and genuinity.
+Lao food is spicy and delicious.
+It is served in communal dishes with meat, fish, chicken and vegetables.
+Glutinous rice, mostly served with other dishes, is eaten with fingers.

 Lao Cuisine – The Raw and the Cooked